D.C. bolsters police presence, requests National Guard troops ahead of Derek Chauvin verdict

 Earlier in the evening, the crowd gathered at the foot of the Christopher Columbus statue outside Union Station.
 Some individuals set fire to a flag bearing a thin blue line — a pro-police symbol that critics say also stands for white supremacy and opposition to the Black Lives Matter movement.

-The weekend marches, which drew several hundred people downtown, were among the many protests that gathered in cities around the country to call for police reform and racial justice — a call that has continued, unbroken for nearly a year.
+The weekend marches, which drew several hundred people downtown, were among the many protests that gathered in cities around the country to call for police reform and racial justice — a call that has continued unbroken for nearly a year.

 It is not clear how long it may take the jury in Minnesota to reach a verdict in the Chauvin trial — closing arguments in the case were delivered Monday.